rperciaccante/MopekaLCDDisplay/README.md

 3) Can act as a source of information for an instance of Home Assistant in addition to working as a display (WiFi is required for this)

 ### Requirements
+This is written for a very specific display, due to compact size and hardware specs.
+It will not work with other devices in its current configuration, but could in theory work as a reference if you would like to do something similar with another display

 1) LILYgo T-DISPLAY-S3 - https://www.amazon.com/gp/product/B0B7X5RVTH/
-This is written for a very specific display, due to compact size and hardware specs.
-It will not work with other devices in its current configuration!
+2) ESPHome - Visit https://esphome.io/guides/installing_esphome.html for instructions on how to install the command line version.
+I have not tried this with the Home Assistane add-on, nor with the ESPHome dashboard.
+One installed, you will build the files from the command prompt:  https://esphome.io/guides/cli.html